 Senior Leader - Student Wellbeing Bullying No Way !

 Hi, I'm Aaron McPherson.
-I have been appointed to East Para this year, 2016, in the role of Assistant Principal / School Counsellor
+I have been appointed to East Para since 2016, in the role of Assistant Principal / School Counsellor

 If you have an issue or concern I can be contacted at the school on 82643944 or see our friendly office staff to make an appointment.